-WARNING: Be sure that they do not cover the display or buttons (younger children may need more active help with this step).
+- Be sure that they do not cover the display or buttons (younger children need your help with this step).

 Once they are decorated, it is time to put them to work!
-Here are some tips for how these timers can save your sanity.
-What other ways do you plan to use your timers?
-I’d love to hear your ideas in the comments!
+Here are 7 tips to use these timers and save your sanity.

 Video Game Timer

 Stop the constant badgering.
 In our house, our children are limited to 1 hour of video game play a day.
 Set the timer for one hour and when it goes off, they are done.

 Set the timer for the allotted punishment and when it goes off, your child can get up and play again.

 I love this game!
 It is great for children and adults alike!
 Set your timer for 5 or 10 minutes and race around to clean up.

 This works best if you give each person a room and make it a competition to see who can get the most cleaned up in their 5 minute limit.

 If your kids love bath time like mine do, this is excellent.
 Set the timer for whatever predetermined limit you have allocated for their bath.

 When the timer goes off, they will know it is time to get out of the tub.
 (They may still need some coaxing the first few times, but it will become easier if you are persistent.)